Martinique Travel Information

 As in France, tips are usually included in restaurant bills in Martinique and taxes and service charges are included in hotel rates.

-There is very little crime in Martinique but visitors should take sensible precautions and avoid isolated areas, including beaches, after dark and not carry large amounts of cash or jewellery.
+There is very little crime in Martinique but visitors should take sensible precautions and avoid isolated areas after dark, and not carry large amounts of cash or jewellery.
 Valuables and travel documents should, where possible, be left in safety deposit boxes and hotel safes.

 Unlike many tropical islands, Martinique has a thriving economy and is not solely dependent on tourism.
 Relaxed, informal clothing is acceptable around town, but scanty beach wear is considered improper in urban areas.
 The only officially designated clothing-optional beaches in the French islands are in Guadeloupe and St. Martin, but at hotel pools and at private beaches near hotels in Martinique topless swimming and sunbathing is common.

-Those travelling to Martinique may import the following goods duty-free: 200 cigarettes/50 cigars/250g tobacco, two litres of liquor, and perfume, gifts and film in amounts reasonable for personal use.
+Those travelling to Martinique may import the following goods duty-free: 200 cigarettes, or 100 cigars (non-cuban), 250g tobacco, two litres of liquor, and perfume, gifts and film in amounts reasonable for personal use.
 Currency must be declared on arrival.

 Become our Martinique Travel Expert

 We are looking for contributors for our Martinique travel guide.
 If you are a local, a regular traveller to Martinique or a travel professional with time to contribute and answer occasional forum questions, please contact us.